 KAHN: Defense lawyer Jim Cobb said justice was served.

-Mr. JAMES COBB (Defense Lawyer): The overwhelming weight the evidence was that Sal and Mabel, just like everybody else, did the very best that they could under incredible circumstances.
+SIMON: The overwhelming weight of the evidence was that Sal and Mabel, just like everybody else, did the very best that they could under incredible circumstances.
 And for the state to single out just these two folks and no one else, this jury felt was not fair.

-Ms. DALE SANDERSON (Resident, Louisiana): Our own loved ones, who we adored, if we would still have them, still have them, and have one breath or two breaths or maybe 10 breaths, and they would still be there that we could hold their hands as they die.
+SIMON: Our own loved ones, who we adored, if we would still have them, and have one breath or two breaths or maybe 10 breaths, and they would still be there that we could hold their hands as they die.